This is How to Divorce a Covert or Malignant Narcissist and Do It Right

 Saying no to unreasonable requests will eventually cause your ex to stop asking, hopefully before he or she becomes the "ex."

 You should read our guide on parallel parenting.
-It is the alternative to co-parenting, which rarely works against a narcissistic spouse.
+It is the alternative to co-parenting.

 If you do not know what parallel parenting is, prepare to have your eyes opened.